Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: Introduction

 \subsection{Infinitesimal hyperbolic isometries}

 Recall that a \emph{Killing field} on a Riemannian manifold $M$ is a vector field whose flows are local isometries of $M$.
 We denote the Lie algebra of all Killing fields on $M$ by $\KK(M)$.
-The assignment of the space~$\KK(U)$ to any open set $U\subset M$ defines a sheaf $\KK$, called the \emph{sheaf of (germs of) Killing vector fields}.
-Geometrically, the sheaf~$\KK$ can be viewed as the sheaf of local \emph{infinitesimal isometries} of $M$.
-The cohomology of $\KK$ is therefore closely related to the deformation theory of geometric structures, as explained in the case of hyperbolic \nword3manifolds by Hodgson and Kerckhoff in \cite{craig-steve}.
-We refer to \cite{nomizu,matsushima-murakami} for more information on Killing vector fields.
+The assignment of the space~$\KK(U)$ to any open set~$U\subset M$ defines a sheaf~$\KKsub{M}$ on $M$, called the \emph{sheaf of (germs of) Killing vector fields}.
+Geometrically, the sheaf~$\KKsub{M}$ can be viewed as the sheaf of local \emph{infinitesimal isometries} of $M$.
+The cohomology of $\KKsub{M}$ is therefore closely related to the deformation theory of geometric structures, as explained in the case of hyperbolic \nword{3}{manifolds} by Hodgson and Kerckhoff in \cite{craig-steve}.
+We refer to \cite{nomizu,matsushima-murakami} for more information on Killing vector fields in the general setting of symmetric Riemannian manifolds.

 Suppose that the triangulation $\triang$ of $M$ is geometric, so that $M$ is endowed with a finite-volume hyperbolic structure, not necessarily complete.
-This in particular defines the sheaf $\KK=\KK_M$.
-Consider the closed subspace $M_0\subset M$ resulting from the removal of disjoint open neighbourhoods of all edges of $\triang$ from $M$.
-Then $M_0=M_0(\triang)$ produces the short exact sequence
+This in particular fixes the sheaf~$\KKsub{M}$.
+Consider the closed subspace $M_0\subset M$ resulting from the removal of disjoint open neighborhoods of all edges of $\triang$ from $M$ and let $\KKsub{M_0}$ be the restriction of $\KKsub{M}$ to $M_0$.
+In particular, we obtain the short exact sequence